knudeallab-papers/benchgad/Analysis/Variants_of_Q12/README.md

-# Twelve variants of Q12
+# Eight variants of Q12

 > ### **_S_** for selection, **_P_** for projection, and **_J_** for join condition.